kegesch/SpecialChars/README.md

 If you want to stop using the automatic replacement you can just uncheck the command in the Edit-Menu (SpecialChars).

 ***
-Tested on Brackets Sprint 38, Windows 8.1 and Ubuntu.
+Tested on Brackets 1.1, Windows 8.1 and Ubuntu.